MicrosoftDocs/Hololens/hololens/hololens-commercial-features.md

 We hope this article inspires you to think of all the ways in which mixed reality (MR) will benefit your business.

 > [!NOTE]
-> Take advantage of a limited time Microsoft Ignite HoloLens 2 promotion that includes 15% off on HoloLens 2.
-[Learn more](https://www.microsoft.com/en-us/hololens/buy)
+> Over half of Fortune 500 enterprises have purchased Microsoft HoloLens 2.
+According to the commissioned Forrester Consulting TEI study on HoloLens 2, Forrester estimates an ROI of 177%, benefits of $11.9 million versus costs of $4.3 million over three years, resulting in a net NPV of $7.6 million and a payback period of 13 months.

 ## HoloLens 2 capabilities